dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 * SizeAttribute

 ##### DirectionAttribute
-This attribute can be applied to a property which defines a SQL stored procedure parameter and used to overrride the default *Input Only* behaviour of the parameters.
+This attribute can be applied to a property which defines a SQL stored procedure parameter and used to override the default *Input Only* behaviour of the parameters.
 The attribute is constructed with a `System.data.ParameterDirection` enumeration.

 ##### NameAttribute
-This attribute can be applied to a class, struct, or property to override the name which the framework will use by convention fot the object.
+This attribute can be applied to a class, struct, or property to override the name which the framework will use by convention for the object.
 This attribute can be used to override the name of a stored procedure, a parameter or a return type field.
 The attribute is constructed with the overriding name.

 ##### ParameterDbTypeAttribute
 This attribute can be applied to a property to override the SqlDbType of a parameter or a retutn type field.
 The attribute is constructed with a `System.Data.SqlDbType`.

 ##### PrecisionAttribute
-This attribute can be applied to a property to overdide the default precision of `Decimal`, `Numeric`, `Money`, `SmallMoney` data types.
+This attribute can be applied to a property to override the default precision of `Decimal`, `Numeric`, `Money`, `SmallMoney` data types.
 The attribute is constructed with a `System.Byte`.

 ##### ScaleAttribute
-This attribute can be applied to a property to overide the default scale of `Decimal`, `Numeric`, `Money`, `SmallMoney` data types.
+This attribute can be applied to a property to override the default scale of `Decimal`, `Numeric`, `Money`, `SmallMoney` data types.
 The attribute is constructed with a `System.Byte`.

 ##### SchemaAttribute
 This attribute can be applied to a class, struct, or property to override the default schema of *dbo* which the framework will assume for a stored procedure.
 The attribute is constructed with the overriding schema name.

 ##### SizeAttribute
-This attribute can be applied to a property to overdide the default size of a text or binary types of parameter or field.
+This attribute can be applied to a property to override the default size of a text or binary types of parameter or field.
 The attribute is constructed with a `System.Int32`.

 ## Example Usage
 (Once complete) all of the code in the examples listed below will exist in the following projects: